-Ref - CISI or HER Street No Name Street Site Description (Updated to the information provided in the Heritage List Project) Period Status ie noted in Conservation Mngt Plans Local list candidate Marked on Cornwall Council mapping?
-Conservation Within the Town Development Boundary?
-173 Flowerpot Chapel Gatepots Fore Street Other site structure or landscape Two ornate granite gate-piers on the north side of Fore Street, marking the entrance way to the now-demolished Flower Pot Chapel (HER:138935) , which was located behind the street frontage here, in a area that is now a car park bearing its name.
-The large United Free Methodist chapel, was built in 1865 and demolished following a fire in 1973.
-The gate-piers, together with the decorative urns from its roof that now adorn the gateposts of Victoria Park are all that remains of the chapel.
-1865 Yes Yes Yes Town Centre Yes 174 36-40 Fore Street Fore Street Building Block of commercial and domestic properties (shops with flats over) forming part of the frontage on the north side of Fore Street.
-Pre-1809, altered 1841-78, and some modern modification to the shop fronts.
-Pre- 1809, altered 1841-78 Yes Yes Yes Town Centre Yes 178 31 & 32 Fore Street Fore Street Building Three-storey commercial building on north side of Fore Street, currently occupied by Stratton & Creber Estate Agents, whose shop front extends along the whole of the ground-floor frontage.
-A building is depicted on this site on the 1876.
-This appears to have been rebuilt by the time of the 1908 map (which shows a different plan-form), and perhaps again by 1946 (CISI gives a 1908-46 date for the building).
-1908-46 Yes Yes Yes Town Centre Yes 196 28 The Oxford Inn Fore Street Building The Oxford Inn is a public house set back from the frontage on the north side of Fore Street.
+Ref - Name Street Site type apping & further detail is on Heritagegatew Site Description (Updated to the information Period Status ie noted in Status in the Key Feature of Marked on Within WHS Within a Within the CISI or HER No. Name Street urhood Plan Area Site type provided in the Heritage List Project) Period Conservation Mngt Cornwall Local Character in the NDP Cornwall Council mapping? boundary?
+Conservation Area?
+Town Development Boundary?
+196 28 The Oxford Inn Fore Street 1 Building The Oxford Inn is a public house set back from the frontage on the north side of Fore Street.
 The HER record (No. MCO64736) states: "Extant Post Medieval inn known as The Oxford Inn.
 Rebuilt in the C19.
 The building is set back revealing the Medieval street line.
 It's fore court is a distinctive feature of Fore Street."
 The building is depicted, as an Inn, on the 1876 OS Map, and also shown on the 1840 Tithe Map.
-Included in the CISI report Yes Yes Yes Town Centre Yes 197 27a & 27b, 29 Fore Street Fore Street Building Two narrow buildings projecting forward to Fore Street at right angles from the Oxford Inn, creating a courtyard enclosed on three sides.
+Included in the CISI report Ready Yes Yes Yes Town Centre Yes 197 27a & 27b, 29 Fore Street Fore Street 1 Building Two narrow buildings projecting forward to Foe Street at right angles from the Oxford Inn, creating a courtyard enclosed on three sides.
 Like the Inn, they are depicted on the 1876 OS Map.
-Building of Local Interest (BLI) Yes Yes Yes Town Centre Yes 198 27 Lloyd's Bank (ex) Fore Street Building 19th century bank, depicted on the 1876 OS Map, originally the Cornish Bank, used as the Redruth branch of Lloyds Bank till Oct 22 (HER: MCO61807).
-Yes Yes Yes Town Centre Yes 199 26 Ex Shoe Zone Fore Street Building A three-storey commercial building on the north side of Fore Street.
-Shoe Zone closed in 2023, with a modern ground floor projecting forward beyond the original frontage, but with a first and second floor that retain its historic character.
+They are identified as a Building of Local Interest in Conservation Management Plan.
+Building of Local Interest (BLI) Candidate Work in Progress Yes Yes Yes Town Centre Yes 198 27 Lloyd's Bank (ex) Fore Street 1 Building 19th century bank, depicted on the 1876 OS Map, originally the Cornish Bank, used as the Redruth branch of Lloyds Bank till Oct 22 (HER: MCO61807).
+Candidate Work in Progress Yes Yes Yes Town Centre Yes 199 26 Olivers Fore Street 1 Building A three-storey commercial building on the north side of Fore Street.
+Now a shoe shop, with a modern ground floor projecting forward beyond the original frontage, but with a first and second floor that retain its historic character.
 The building is depicted on the 1876 OS Map and has a similar scale and general appearance to the adjacent Lloyds Bank, though with rendered (rather than exposed dressed granite) walling, embellished with decorative window and roof detail.
-Yes Yes Yes Town Centre Yes
+Candidate Work in Progress Yes Yes Yes Town Centre Yes 203 21 Fore Street Fore Street 1 Building Commercial building, depicted on 1876 OS Map.
+Candidate Work in Progress Yes Yes Yes Town Centre Yes 204 19 Fore Street Fore Street 1 Building Commercial building depicted on the 1876 OS Map.
+A modern, single-storey, flat-roofed (fruit and veg) shop now projects out from its original frontage, forming the west side of what is now The Square in front of Halifax Building Society.
+The first and second storeys retain the building's original dressed-granite appearance.
+Candidate Work in Progress Yes Yes Yes Town Centre Yes 205 17-18 Fore Street Fore Street 1 Building Commercial and Domestic Buildings.
+Depicted on the 1876 OS Map.
+Candidate Work in Progress Yes Yes Yes Town Centre Yes